 According to court documents, Brown fell after she, believing the ride to be over, lifted her restraining bar in order to leave her seat.
 While Brown alleges that she would not have fallen had the seats been dry, Dollywood representatives believe Brown’s decision to lift her own safety bar renders her solely responsible for her injuries.

-If you have been injured in an accident and need help seeking compensation for your injuries, call the attorneys of John Michael Bailey Injury Lawyers today at (866) 537-1881 to discuss your case and learn how we can help you.
+If you have been injured in an accident and need help seeking compensation for your injuries, call the attorneys of John Michael Bailey Injury Lawyers today at 888-WE-FIGHT to discuss your case and learn how we can help you.